codefresh-io/cap-docs.codefresh.io/_docs/integrations/google-cloud.md

 max-width="40%"
 %}

-Once the cluster is connected you can use any of the [available deployment options]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/) for Kubernetes clusters.
+Once the cluster is connected, you can use any of the [available deployment options]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/) for Kubernetes clusters.
 You also get access to all other Kubernetes dashboards such as the [cluster dashboard]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/)  or the [environment dashboard]({{site.baseurl}}/docs/deployments/kubernetes/environment-dashboard/).

 ## Storing test reports in Google Cloud storage